Chris Brown: Achievements and awards

 In terms of music sales and accolades, Brown is one of the most commercially successful and award-winning artists in R&B music, often being referred to by contemporaries as the "King of R&B".
 Brown has sold over 140 million records worldwide, making him one of the world's best-selling music artists.
 He is also one of the highest-grossing African American touring artists of all time.
 Brown is also one of the best selling digital artists of all time.
-As of 2024, Brown has certified 114.5 million digital singles in the US, which is the most of any male R&B singer in history and tied for 11th overall among all artists across genres.
+As of 2026, Brown has certified 141.5 million digital singles in the US and tied for 9th overall among all artists across genres.
 Brown has sold over 40 million albums worldwide since his debut, including 18 million in the US.
+In July 2022, Brown overtook singer The Weeknd for the most charted songs on Billboards nearly 10-year-old Hot R&B Songs chart.
+Brown ranks ninth among all artists with the most consecutive charting weeks on the Billboard Hot 100 with a streak of 161 weeks.To provide an overall picture of Brown's chart success, Billboard ranked him third overall in the top R&B/Hip-Hop artists of the 2010s decade.
+He was only surpassed on the list by Drake and Rihanna in first and second, respectively.
+In January 2024, Brown became the first artist in the 21st century to have charted on the Billboard Hot 100 for at least 20 distinct and consecutive calendar years.